palantir/conjure/docs/spec/yml_structure.md

 your-project/src/main/conjure/baz.yml
 ```

-Each YAML file may define multiple types, services and errors.
+Each YAML file may define multiple _types_, _services_ and _errors_.
 The Conjure compiler expects these files to conform to the following JSON schema, but it also enforces some additional constraints (e.g. no complex types in path parameters).

 ## JSON schema